Responsible Food Model

 Sourcing Responsibly & Locally

 Farm to fork.
-We are committed to sourcing food that is local, seasonal, and respectful of biodiversity and animal welfare.
-Our hotels prioritize seasonal fruit and vegetables and include at least 20 local products on their menus.
-Over 1,000 of our hotels cultivate urban gardens, growing fresh vegetables on-site.
+We are committed to sourcing local, seasonal food.
+Our hotels focus on seasonal fruits and vegetables, aiming to offer at least 20 local products by 2030.
+Additionally, over 1,000 of our hotels cultivate urban vegetable gardens.

 Our Sourcing Commitments

-By 2030, every cup of coffee, tea, and piece of chocolate we serve will be certified responsible, supporting sustainable farming practices and fair compensation for producers.
+By 2030, we aim for every cup of coffee or tea and every piece of chocolate we serve to be responsibly certified, in order to support sustainable farming practices.

 How We Are Sourcing Responsibly